rdtscp/ct17-18/desc/part2/README.md

 * `struct node_t { int field1; char field2; };` should result in `StructTypeDecl(node_t,VarDecl(INT,field1),VarDecl(CHAR,field2))`
 * `struct node_t n;` should result in `VarDecl(StructType(node_t), n)`

+Note that you are free to add white spaces in your output format; spaces, newlines and tabulations will be ignore by our comparison tool.

 See the file [fibonacci.c-ast-dump](./fibonacci.c-ast-dump) for an example output of `java -cp bin Main -ast tests/fibonacci.c fibonacci.c-ast-dump`.